Bachelor of Science, General Program

 Upper-Level Requirements (45 credits)

-30 credits in two areas of science (18 credits in one area, 12 credits in the other two areas)
+30 credits in two areas of science (18 credits in one, 12 credits in the other)

-30 credits in three areas of science (18 credits in one area, 6 credits in each of the other two areas)
+30 credits in three areas of science (18 credits in one, 6 credits in each of the other two)

 15 upper-level elective credits (may be science or non-science courses)